Grin98/Deep-Learning-based-Traffic-Classification/README.md

 In the root directory there is a folder named "environment_setup" with the following files:
 * environment.yml - an empty environment file
 * requirements.txt - libraries to install
-* create_environment.sh - script for creating an environment with all relevant libraries
+* install_packages.sh - script for installing all relevant packages

-Run create_environment.sh from the environment_setup folder and it will create an environment named "flowpic".
+Run the following code from inside of environment_setup folder
+`conda env create -f environment.ym`
-To activate the environment from anywhere you want use `conda activate flowpic`
+`conda activate flowpic`
+`./install_packages.sh`
+The above code will create an environment called flowpic and install all the packages needed for training the model

 ### Running Python Scripts
 First of all create a bash script that invokes your desired python script.